nattydodd/mobile-flashcards/README.md

 # Description

-This "Mobile Flashcards" App is designed to help users study.
+This "Mobile Flashcards" iOS App is designed to help users study.
 They can create an unlimited amount of Flashcard Decks, which they can use to quiz themselves on various topics.
 For each deck they can specify the topic, and add cards with 1 question and 1 answer each.
 When they take the quiz they will see only the question until they have submitted their answer.
 The cards do not determine if the answer is correct, but the user is able to track their score as they go through the deck by grading each question.
 They have the option to restart a deck at any point.

 This project was bootstrapped with [Expo aka.
 Create React Native App](https://github.com/react-community/create-react-native-app).
-It is built using React Native and Redux, with React Navigation v3.
+It is built for the **iOS mobile platform** using React Native and Redux, with React Navigation v3.

 # Setup: